Tag Archives: shady city

 Buddy cheered.
 “Sure you do!”

 He lifted the little girl up and heaved her onto his shoulder.
-“Cause we are Kappa So little lady and you’re our new mascot.
+“Cause we are Kappa So little chick and you’re our new mascot.
 Any ya’ll wanna mess with my lil sis here you’re gonna have me to deal with.”

 Susie giggled as Buddy paraded her around the barn.